estatewatch/estatewatch/content/guide/index.md

 When you have finished editing, click on the green 'Commit Changes' button on the top right corner of the page.
 This will submit your proposed changes for review by a moderator before being published.

+In the [discussions section](https://github.com/estatewatch/estatewatch/discussions) you will find a 'to-do' list and some ideas about how to research estates under threat.